 By partaking in local elections, you can ensure your voice is heard in decisions that directly affect your community.
 One of the biggest barriers preventing large voter turnouts is lack of accessible, clear-cut information regarding local candidates and propositions.
 Fortunately, you can reach out to local politicians and directly work for them as a canvasser or lit dropper to help voters make educated decisions.
 These individuals go door-to-door to inform voters and mobilize communities to action.

 We believe that it is vital that every voice is heard and that every vote counts regardless of your race, gender, sexuality or social class.
 Our elections must reflect the will of the people.
-Contact your senator(s) now and encourage them to support the The Freedom to Vote: John Lewis Voting Rights Act!
+Contact your senator(s) now and encourage them to support bills that aim to secure voting right for all Americans, such as the The Freedom to Vote: John Lewis Voting Rights Act.